 Dandruff vs. dry scalp: What's the difference?

 Scalp flakes are associated with both dandruff and dryness.
-Understanding the differences between dandruff and dry scalp with flakes is crucial for the effective treatment of these flaky scalp issues.
+Understanding the differences between dandruff vs dry scalp with flakes is crucial for the effective treatment of these flaky scalp issues.
 Explore the causes behind these conditions to better address them.

 What is Dandruff?

+Dandruff vs. dry scalp?
+What scalp concern you have?
+Let’s find out!
 Dandruff occurs when dead skin cells accumulate on the skin's surface, forming noticeable white flakes.
-Eventually, these flakes detach from the skin and gather along the hair fiber, strands, and shoulders.
+Eventually, these dandruff flakes detach from the skin and gather along the hair fiber, strands, and shoulders.

 Causes of dandruff

 Do you have dandruff or dry scalp?
 Let’s find out!
 Dandruff isn't solely a result of dry skin build-up.
-It's associated with various factors,
+It's associated with various factors:

 Malassezia fungus is usually harmless, living naturally on the scalp and feeds off lipids like sebum.
-However, overgrowth of Malassezia (due to excess oil production) can cause irritation and faster cell shedding and visible white flakes.
+However, overgrowth of Malassezia (due to excess oil production) can cause irritation and faster cell shedding and visible white dandruff flakes.

 • Seborrheic dermatitis

-Dandruff is typically related to seborrheic dermatitis – a common inflammatory skin condition that causes scaly patches, inflamed skin and stubborn dandruff.
+Dandruff is typically related to seborrheic dermatitis, a common inflammatory skin condition that causes scaly patches, inflamed skin and stubborn dandruff.
 It primarily affects scalp, face, and other oily areas of the body.

 • Using harsh hair care products